Flag of the Republic of China: History

 The canton (upper corner on the hoist side) originated from the "Blue Sky with a White Sun flag" (青天白日旗 (qīngtiān báirì qí)) designed by Lu Haodong, a martyr of the First Guangzhou Uprising of 1895.
 He presented his design to represent the revolutionary army at the inauguration of the Society for Regenerating China, an anti-Qing society in Hong Kong, on 21 February 1895.
 This design was later adopted as the KMT party flag and the coat of arms of the Republic of China.
 The "red Earth" portion was added by Sun Yat-sen in winter of 1906, bringing the flag to its modern form.
 According to George Yeo, the Foreign Minister of Singapore, in those days the Blue Sky with a White Sun flag was sewn in the Sun Yat Sen Villa or Wan Qing Yuan in Singapore by Teo Eng Hock and his wife.

 During the Xinhai Revolution in 1911 that heralded the Republic, the various revolutionary armies had different flags.
 Lu Hao-tung's "Blue Sky with a White Sun" flag was used in the provinces of Guangdong, Guangxi, Yunnan, and Guizhou.
 In Jiujiang, the "Blue Sky, White Sun, and a Wholly Red Earth" flag was used on ships during a naval uprising.
 In Wuhan, a flag with 18 yellow stars was used to represent the 18 administrative divisions at the time of the Wuchang Uprising.
-In Shanghai and northern China, a "Five-color Flag" (五色旗 (wǔ sè qí)) (Five Races Under One Union flag) was used of five horizontal stripes representing the five major ethnicities of China: the Han (red), the Manchu (yellow), the Mongol (blue), the Hui (white), and the Tibetan (black).
+In Shanghai and northern China, a "Five-color Flag" (五色旗 (wǔ sè qí)) (Five Races Under One Union flag) was used of five horizontal stripes representing the five major ethnicities of China: the Han (red), the Manchus (yellow), the Mongols (blue), the Hui (white), and the Tibetans (black).

 When the government of the Republic of China was established, the "Five-color Flag" was immediately selected by the provisional Senate as the national flag.
 The "18-Star Flag" was adopted by the army and the modern flag was adopted as a naval ensign.
 Sun Yat-sen, however, did not consider the five-color flag appropriate, reasoning that horizontal order implied a hierarchy or class like that which existed during dynastic times.